dirtyhillbilly/wsmonitor/README.md

 ## Configuration ##

-For now, files in `data` directories should be copied to `$HOME/.config/wsconfig`.
+For now, files in `data` directories should be copied to `$HOME/.config/wsmonitor`.

 # Running daemons #

-In the virtual environement, two programs are available :
+In the virtual environement, besides the cli, two programs are available :
 - `wsmonitor-checker-daemon` : this daemon scans the database for URLs to monitor, produces metric and report to kafka queue ;
 - `wsmonitor-dbupdate-daemon` : this daemon consumes kafka events and feed postgresql database.